robertpinl/PasswordGenerator-AppKit/README.md

 <img src="https://github.com/robertpinl/PasswordGenerator-AppKit/blob/main/ReadmeAssets/PasswordGenerator.png" height="220" />

 ## License
-Unit Converter is available under the MIT license.
+Password Generator is available under the MIT license.
 See the LICENSE file for more info.